eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ### Expanded Integration and Use Cases

-* **WIMSE and SEAL Alignment:** The document now explicitly maps ECA roles and concepts to the **WIMSE (Workload Identity in Multi-Cloud Secure Environments)** architecture and details its alignment with the proposed **SEAL (Secure Evidence and Attestation Layer)** working group's goals.
+* **WIMSE and SEAT Alignment:** The document now explicitly maps ECA roles and concepts to the **WIMSE (Workload Identity in Multi-Cloud Secure Environments)** architecture and details its alignment with the proposed **SEAT (Secure Evidence and Attestation Transport)** working group's goals.
 * **Post-Attestation Patterns:** Added a new section that describes the credential lifecycle, stateful attestation renewal, and patterns for chaining attestations to build hierarchical trust.

 ### Editorial Changes

 * Added **Muhammad Usama Sardar** as a co-author.
-* **FURTHER** restructured the document significantly to introduce the conceptual model and deployment patterns upfront.
 * Retained ECA-VM-BOOTSTRAP-V1 profile for interop testing
 * Replaced "ceremony" with "attestation procedure" or simply "procedure".
 * Replaced "re-attestation" with "attestation renewals"
 * Updated the formal model analysis in the appendix to reflect the protocol's evolution and provide clearer interpretations of the security boundary tests.
 * Integrated normative profiles from `interop-profiles.md` as new appendices

+* **FURTHER** restructured the document significantly to introduce the conceptual model and deployment patterns upfront.
+* The document flow has been improved by moving the "Non-Goals" section up to follow "Motivation and Use Cases".
+* A new "Deployment Patterns and Examples" section has been added to provide concrete examples of the protocol in use (Developer Workflow, Production Cloud, High-Assurance).
+* The "Instance Factor Patterns (IFP)" appendix has been integrated directly into the "Conceptual Model" section for better context.
+* Expanded the "Relationship with other RATS initiatives" section to explicitly detail alignment with Posture Assessment drafts and CoRIM.
+* Removed the "Introduction" section, merging its content into the abstract and motivation sections.

+## Protocol Refinement
+- The separate `PoP` and `JP Proof` claims in the EAT Evidence have been consolidated into a single `binding_proof` claim.
+This simplifies the final proof and its verification.
+- The `ECA-VM-BOOTSTRAP-V1` MTI profile has been updated to reflect the new single binding proof construction.
+- BREAKING CHANGE: The EAT `Evidence` payload has been modified.
+The separate `PoP` (EAT Key 274) and `JP Proof` (EAT Key 276) claims are replaced by a single consolidated `binding_proof` claim (EAT Key 274).
+Implementations must be updated to use the new proof construction method defined in the reference profile.